LivePersonInc/knowledge-center-archive/_release/January 2020/week-of-january-26.md

 It was allowed before this fix to subscribe to ExConversationNotifications using SendAPI (ConnectorAPI), which didn’t produce any notifications ( due to the sendAPI HTTP nature ), but created the subscription, which was never deleted from the subscriptions map.
 This issue has now been resolved.

-## Add @NotNull to required fields to provide the proper request validation [API - UMS 32.5]
+## Add @NotNull to required fields to provide the proper request validation [UMS 32.5]
 ### Type: Bug fix

 Due to the wrong implementation customer sent to UMS requests without `message` field.